federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

-> Updated Jun 29 2023.
+> Updated Jul 03 2023.
 New version v5.9.5.1 has been released.
 AutoClicker2 has got colored GUI; AutoClicker2Ex has got colored and simplified GUI.
+Quick user manual in screenshots has been added.

 **{{page.description_rich}}**